How to Replicate Your Custom Camera Profile Look in Lightroom Classic as a Preset

 The real advantage of this approach is your RAW files are now pre-adjusted to the same look as the look you applied in camera, meaning what you see when you open your RAW file is more related to what you see on your camera’s preview and image review screens.
 Because your setting is a preset, it also keeps open the possibility to use ready-made use LUTs and profiles in your workflow, too.

-I hope this has opened your eyes to the power of custom camera profiles.
+I hope this has opened up your eyes to the of custom camera profiles.
 Getting to know how these can benefit you could be that last bit of fine tuning you’ve been missing in your workflow.
 If you’re frequently making the same adjustments in Lightroom, why not dial in the right starting place for you?

 Next Steps